 Photo Credit: Next Exit

 And if you’re paying it all on your own, then scaling your destination wedding in Moorea based on your available budget is crucial.
+This is your budget that will dictate what options are available to you, not the other way around.
 More on this topic here.

 Your guests will also want to know well ahead what costs will come with traveling to Tahiti to join you on this fabulous day.
 Think of airfares and best times to book, different styles of accommodation (Moorea offers a great variety of accommodation styles to fit everyone’s budget, from family-run pensions, to B&Bs, small hotels, vacation rental homes or villas, and resorts), transportation and activities.